jenkinsci/dotnet-as-script/README.md

  * For future executions of unchanged code the compiled executable will be used.
  * Inject environment variables for the next build step.

-You need to be sure to have installed a dotnet core installation.
+You need to be sure to have installed dotnet core.